spaiq/Meta-Back-End-Developer-Course/Back-End-Developer-Capstone/README.txt

 pip install virtualenv

+Next, creating the venv is necessary.
 You can do that by using the following command inside the project directory:

 python -m venv venv